Obstructions to algebraizing topological vector bundles: Obstruction theory: proof of Theorem

 \begin{lem} There are canonical isomorphisms $\bpi_1^{\aone}(BGL_n) \isomt \gm{}$ induced by the determinant and $\bpi_2^{\aone}(BGL_2) \cong \K^{MW}_2$. \end{lem}

-The motivic cohomology of $BGL_n$ is a polynomial algebra over the motivic cohomology of a point in variables $c_1,\ldots,c_n$ where $c_i$ has bidegree $(2i,i)$.
+The motivic cohomology of $BGL_n$ is a polynomial algebra over the motivic cohomology of a point in variables $c_1,\ldots,c_n$ where $c_i$ has bidegree $(2i,i)$ (this is ``well-known", but see, e.g., \cite[Proposition 2]{PushinChern} for a precise statement; Pushin's argument is a version of the argument of \cite{GilletChern}, which itself goes back to Grothendieck's axiomatic treatment of Chern classes).
 By Voevodsky's (unstable) $\aone$-representability of motivic cohomology \cite[\S 2.3 Theorem 2]{DeligneVoevodsky}, each $c_i$ corresponds to an $\aone$-homotopy class of maps

-To be precise, we observe that there is an $\aone$-weak equivalence $Gr_n \to BGL_n$, where $Gr_n$ is the infinite Grassmannian \cite[\S Proposition 3.7]{MV}.
-The space $Gr_n$ can be written as a colimit of smooth schemes, and the motivic cohomology of $Gr_n$ for these finite dimensional approximations stabilizes by the argument given by Edidin-Graham \cite[Definition-Proposition 1 and \S 2.7]{EdidinGraham}.
-Here and henceforth, we can fix suitable $\aone$-fibrant models of $BGL_n$ and $K(\Z(i),2i)$ so that the $\aone$-homotopy classes of maps above are represented by actual morphisms of spaces.
+There is an $\aone$-weak equivalence $Gr_n \to BGL_n$, where $Gr_n$ is the infinite Grassmannian \cite[\S4 Proposition 3.7]{MV}.
+Here and henceforth, we can fix suitable $\aone$-fibrant models of $BGL_n$ and $K(\Z(i),2i)$ so that the $\aone$-homotopy classes of maps above are represented by actual morphisms of spaces $Gr_n \to K(\Z(i),2i)$.

-Morel and Voevodsky study a complex realization functor \cite[\S 3.3]{MV}.
-Under complex realization $Gr_n$ is sent to the usual complex Grassmannian and the maps $c_i: BGL_n \to K(\Z(i),2i)$ are sent to the usual Chern class maps $c_i^{top}: Gr_n \to K(\Z,2n)$.
-Indeed, this follows from the fact that $Gr_n$ is (stably) cellular, and the cycle class map from Chow groups to (the even part of) ordinary cohomology is an isomorphism.
-We use these compatibilities without mention in the sequel.
+Morel and Voevodsky introduced a complex realization functor \cite[\S 3.3]{MV}.
+Under complex realization $Gr_n$ is sent to the usual complex Grassmannian.
+The model of $K(\Z(i),2i)$ in terms of effective cycles \cite[\S 6]{VZeroslice} and the classical Dold--Thom theorem show that the complex realization of $K(\Z(i),2i)$ is $K(\Z,2i)$.
+Moreover, the maps $c_i: Gr_n \to K(\Z(i),2i)$ are sent by realization to the usual Chern class maps $c_i^{top}: Gr_n \to K(\Z,2i)$.
+Indeed, this observation is a consequence of (1) the fact that the finite-dimensional Grassmannian varieties $Gr_{n,N}$ admit a cellular decomposition \cite[Example 1.9.1]{Fulton} and thus the cycle class map from Chow groups to ordinary cohomology is an isomorphism (see also \cite[Proposition 4.4]{DuggerIsaksenCellular} for a more homotopic statement), (2) the fact that $Gr_n$ is a filtered colimit of the finite-dimensional Grassmannian varieties $Gr_{n,N}$ by construction, and (3) the fact that motivic cohomology of $Gr_{n,N}$ in any given degree stabilizes for $N$ large enough, e.g., by Totaro's argument \cite[Definition-Proposition 1 and \S 2.7]{EdidinGraham}.
+We use the compatibilities mentioned above without mention in the sequel.

-The space $K(\Z(n),2n)$ is not an Eilenberg-MacLane space in the sense that its $\aone$-homotopy sheaves are not, in general, concentrated in a single degree.
-The following result identifies the $\aone$-homotopy sheaves.
-The first statement is simply a reformulation of the $\aone$-representability of motivic cohomology mentioned above, while the second statement is a reformulation of the Nesterenko-Suslin-Totaro theorem (see, e.g., \cite[Theorem 5.1]{MVW}).
+The space $K(\Z(n),2n)$ is not an Eilenberg--Mac Lane space in the sense that its $\aone$-homotopy sheaves are not, in general, concentrated in a single degree.
+Nevertheless, one may identify the $\aone$-homotopy sheaves of $K(\Z(n),2n)$.
+The first statement is simply a reformulation of the $\aone$-representability of motivic cohomology mentioned above, while the second statement is a reformulation of the Nesterenko--Suslin--Totaro theorem (see, e.g., \cite[Theorem 5.1]{MVW}).

 \begin{lem} There is a canonical isomorphism $\bpi_i^{\aone}(K(\Z(n),2n)) \cong {\mathbf H}^{2n-i,n}$, where $\mathbf{H}^{2n-i,n}$ is the sheafification of the presheaf $U \mapsto H^{2n-i,n}(U,\Z)$.
 In particular, $K(\Z(n),2n)$ is $\aone$-$(n-1)$-connected and its first non-vanishing $\aone$-homotopy sheaf is $\K^M_n$, the $n$-th unramified Milnor K-theory sheaf. \end{lem}